 This definitions covers Key Definitions within Flame Tests for GCSE Chemistry.
-Revise Flame Tests in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Flame Tests in Chemical Analysis for GCSE Chemistry with 22 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 7 of 13 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position